-The Board of Directors holds at least one meeting each year with the external auditor without the Group CEO or others from the management team being present.
-No guidelines have been established for the management team's right to utilise the external auditor for non-audit services, but the external auditor has not provided the Group with advisory services of significance in 2014.
-Any such services from the external auditor must comply with the Auditors Act section 4-5.
-The Board of Directors informs the Supervisory Board of the external auditor's remuneration for the audit and any other services.
+The board of directors holds at least one meeting each year with the external auditor without the group CEO or others from the day-to-day management team being present.
+Guidelines have been established for the day-to day management team's right to utilise the external auditor for non-audit services.
+Any such services from the external auditor must at all times be within the scope of the Auditors Act.
+The board of directors informs the supervisory board of the external auditor's remuneration for the audit and any other services.

-The external auditor provides the Audit committee with a description of the main elements of the audit of the preceding accounting year, including whether any significant weaknesses have been identified in the Bank's internal control related to financial reporting processes including any recommended improvements.
-In addition the auditor confirms his independence and discloses whether any services other than statutory audit have been delivered to the group in the course of the accounting year.
+The external auditor provides the audit committee with a description of the main elements of the audit, including whether any significant weaknesses have been identified in the bank's internal control related to financial reporting processes.
+In addition the auditor confirms his independence and discloses whether any services other than statutory audit have been delivered to the group over the course of the accounting year.